Canada 150 Citizenship Ceremony

 U of S "Canada 150" Graduate Student Study Abroad Scholarship Recipients

-The College of Graduate and Postdoctoral Studies is offering 13 scholarships, valued at $3,000 each, to domestic graduate students who will study abroad in the 2017-2018 academic year (check here for more information).
-Here are the first recipients:
+The College of Graduate and Postdoctoral Studies gave out 13 scholarships, valued at $3,000 each, to domestic graduate students who went to study abroad in the 2017-2018 academic year (check here for more information about this scholarship).
+Here are some of the recipients:

 Anil Borugadda is a graduate student of Mechanical Engineering at the University of Saskatchewan.
 He will be an exchange research student going to the East China University of Science and Technology, Shanghai, China, later this year.
 His current research topic is on dynamic control of robotic mechanisms using AKP methodology that was developed at the U of S. He considers this research collaboration opportunity with the Chinese University both interesting and motivating and is looking forward to it.